 In addition to sewing, businesses may branch out into other areas like pattern design and production, garment tailoring and repair, embroidery, furniture upholstery, sewing machine repair, handmade product retail, and more.
-Some businesses specialize in hand sewing, relying on the value that society puts on handmade goods.
-Other businesses may be equipped with multiple sewing machines, embroidery machines, and other tools.
+Some businesses specialize in hand sewing, while other businesses may be equipped with multiple sewing machines, embroidery machines, and other tools.

 The sewing industry continues to change, thanks to the trends that are shaping this industry.
-The San Diego Union-Tribune reports that sewing clothes at home has made a comeback, and that interest is partially driven by an increased awareness of the ethical issues behind fast fashion.
-With more people interested in where their clothes come from and the products used to create them, there’s an increased opportunity for handmade goods and small businesses.
+The San Diego Union-Tribune reports that sewing clothes at home have made a comeback.
+That interest is partially driven by increased awareness of the ethical issues behind fast fashion.
+With more people interested in where their clothes come from, and the products used to create them, there’s an increased opportunity for handmade goods and small businesses.
 Sewing has always been an art, but many members of the younger generations haven’t learned this craft.
 This also creates an opportunity for talented sewers to offer courses and instruction to those who want to learn the art of sewing so they can make their own clothes.

-Sewing businesses’ target markets will depend on each business’ specialty.
-Potential target markets include clothing designers who need sample garments created, consumers who want to purchase handmade garments or goods, entrepreneurs looking to outsource some of their manufacturing, and home sewers who want to take classes and learn more about the craft.
+Sewing businesses’ target markets will depend on each business’s specialty.
+Potential target markets include clothing designers who need sample garments created, consumers who want to purchase handmade garments or goods, custom made wedding dresses, entrepreneurs looking to outsource some of their manufacturing, and home sewers who want to take classes and learn more about the craft.

 Skills, experience, and education useful in running a sewing business

 Starting a sewing business doesn’t require a business degree, but certain skills and experiences are valuable in both starting and running this business.

 Sewing experience.
 Plenty of sewing experience is a must when starting a sewing business.
 A business owner needs to be knowledgeable in sewing concepts, machines, fabric properties, and more.